Sean Cate

 The pathogenesis of Alzheimer’s is multifaceted.
 In recent years, some have dubbed Alzheimer’s “type 3 diabetes” because insulin signaling plays an important role in the development of Alzheimer’s.4 Individuals who are insulin resistant, have type 2 diabetes, obesity, or other metabolic diseases have an increased risk for developing a few forms of dementia, including Alzheimer’s.5 This finding supports the theory that cardiovascular health and brain health are connected, something that professionals have suspected for many years.6

-Another factor that plays a role in the development of Alzheimer’s disease is genetics.
-If a relative in your immediate family, such as your sibling or parent, has Alzheimer’s, you have an increased risk for developing the disease.
+Poor maintenance can lead to high blood pressure, which can damage blood vessels in the brain and affect your memory and thinking.7 Cardiovascular diseases and Alzheimer’s disease are also both characterized by elevated blood levels of homocysteine, an amino acid that is affected by dietary intakes of vitamins B2, B6, B9 (folic acid), and B12.8 Another factor that plays a role in the development of Alzheimer’s disease is genetics.
+If a relative in your immediate family, such as your sibling or parent, has Alzheimer’s, you have an increased risk of developing the disease.
 However, not everyone with a genetic risk develops the disease.
 Preventing Alzheimer’s and reversing the memory loss that comes with it is possible through lifestyle changes.
+Here are 8 Ways to Prevent Alzheimer’s Disease:

 Read More: Five Red Flags in a Person’s Driving That Could Be Signs For Dementia